u1857470/hd1-app/README.md

 # HD1 App

-Check please, it is available to commit the changes (then add them here) or not.
+Check please, it is available to commit the changes and push them here or not.